EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 You can manually change the identifiers to a non-keyword, or use a[raw identifier](https://doc.rust-lang.org/reference/identifiers.html), for example `r#dyn`, to transition to a new edition.

 This lint solves the problem automatically.
-It is "allow" by default because the code is perfectly valid in older editions.
-The [`cargo fix`](https://doc.rust-lang.org/cargo/commands/cargo-fix.html) tool with the `--edition` flag will switch this lint to "warn" and automatically apply the suggested fix from the compiler (which is to use a raw identifier).
+It is “allow” by default because the code is perfectly valid in older editions.
+The [`cargo fix`](https://doc.rust-lang.org/cargo/commands/cargo-fix.html) tool with the `--edition` flag will switch this lint to “warn” and automatically apply the suggested fix from the compiler (which is to use a raw identifier).
 This provides a completely automated way to update old code for a new edition.